SiG-FSTM/sig-fstm.github.io/README.md

 ---
 SiG FSTM is a small group of people which consist of lecturer, alumni and student of FSTM KUIS that shared same passion and interest in learning computer technology.
 Find out more about SiG [here](https://sig-fstm.github.io/about).

+## Installing
+Check out our new Wiki page!

 ## Contributing
 There is many ways you can contribute in this simple website project.